styx-emulator/styx-emulator/README.md

 the `styx-emulator` library, which contains all the in-tree processors, peripherals, devices, machines, and cpu's etc. When discussing extensions, we usually refer to them by name.

+## Development Roadmap

+Checkout out the [Styx Roadmap](https://github.com/orgs/styx-emulator/projects/7) to stay informed of where Styx is heading next.
+The open tasks indicate where the Styx team is currently focused - but that doesn't mean all contributions need to fit into those buckets!
+We welcome all offers of assistance, whether that's raising your hand to pick up an issue, providing your two cents in an issue's comments, or submitting a [rfc](https://github.com/styx-emulator/rfcs) for a feature we haven't thought of yet!

 ## Development Environment